7 Signs Your Fridge is Dying

 It is not unusual for the back of your fridge to feel warm at the back.
 Fridges work by pumping out hot air so the inside remains cool.
 The mechanisms that do this are fixed to the back of your fridge, hence you will often find the back of your fridge quite warm.

 Excessive heat, however, is not normal.
 While you could call out an appliance technician to repair or replace the motor coils at the back, it is often better to just get a new fridge.
-If the coils need replacing, it won’t be long before other components are also in need of repair.
+If the coils need replacing, it won’t be long before other components are also in need of repair or replacement.

 2. There is Excess Condensation

-Has your fridge ever looked like it’s just run a marathon and is sweating?
-This condensation is most often caused by improper cooling.
-If this is the case, you’ll want to check the seals around your fridge door.
-If there are water droplets, mould or mildew here, they’ll need to be replaced.
+Has your fridge ever looked like it’s just run a marathon and is sweating more than just a little condensation?
+This is most often caused by improper cooling.
+If this is the case, you’ll want to check the door seal around the door of your fridge.
+Should you discover water droplets, mould or mildew here, they’ll need to be replaced.

-If there is ever condensation inside your fridge, then your temperature setting is likely faulty.
-This needs to be attended to quickly, or your food will begin spoiling more quickly than it would otherwise!
+If there is ever excessive condensation from inside your fridge, then the setting of your temperature control board is likely faulty.
+You’ll need to address this quickly, or your food will begin spoiling sooner than it otherwise would!
 Again, while you can have this repaired or replaced, chances are you’ll be repairing something else only a few months later.

-3. You’re Frequently Needing to Defrost the Freezer
+3. You Need to Frequently Defrost the Freezer

 Most homes have a fridge-freezer duo now, and if your freezer is starting to resemble an icy wonderland, it might be on the way out.
 If you find you’re having to chip away at ice to get to that packet of peas in the back, the first thing you’ll want to do is defrost the freezer.
 If you find the ice has built back up again not too long after, this is a sign your fridge is dying.

 Newer freezers have automatic defrosting features that get around this problem now.
-Regardless of your fridge/freezers age, however, this problem needs to be taken care of promptly.
+Regardless of your fridge/freezers age, however, it’s a problem you need to take care of immediately.